When you think about order confirmation emails, you probably picture a boring email that shares your order receipt.

 “Who ya gonna call?”

 Unfortunately, not Ghostbusters — even though that would be cool.
-But in this case, customers do need to know how they can contact your support team if they have an issue with their order.
+But in this case, customers do need to know how they can contact your support team or find self-service if they have an issue with their order.

 Typical channels include: